 The participatory training approach will be applied throughout the course.
-Classroom lectures will be complemented by field and practical exercises, a field visit and demonstration, and action planning
+Classroom lectures will be complemented by field and practical exercises, a field visit and demonstration, and action planning based on the participant's areas or field of work.

 Who should attend the training